"Before one can become supernormal, one has to become normal."

 Note that it doesn't necessarily make you feel bad.
 Even if it is not always comfortable, it is accompanied by a greater feeling of 'going somewhere'.
 Not just touching the surface of things, but really transforming your life.

 IST is a self-regulating process.
-If clients were not ready to face the monsters of their own inner depths, they simply block on seeing them, either consciously or unconsciously.
-The mechanisms to avoid uncomfortable things inside oneself are many and varied, and are precisely what the IST techniques are designed to help overcome.
+If you are not ready to face the monsters of your own inner depths, you tend to simply block on seeing them, either consciously or unconsciously.
+The mechanisms to avoid uncomfortable things inside yourself are many and varied, and are precisely what the IST techniques are designed to help overcome.
 In truth, a far greater danger than uncovering things is not uncovering them.

 Because the client allows the IST to be guided by the connector, it follows that withdrawing from the connector will halt the process.
-Therefore, to come out of the IST space and back into ordinary mental consciousness, all clients have to do is open their eyes.
-However, this may make things feel temporarily better, but it doesn't make the emotions go away.
+Therefore, to come out of the IST space and back into ordinary mental consciousness, all you need to do is tell your connector, "Stop," and open your eyes.
+However, this may make you feel better in the moment, but it doesn't make the cause of the emotions go away.
 They remain inside, continuing their influence in unseen ways.
 If IST makes emotions flare up inside, it is because it brings hidden things into the light.

 With IST, as with most things in life, the more you put into it, the more you will get out of it.

-It is expected that students do some meditation at least every morning – and in the evenings too, if they feel like doing so.
+It is expected that you do some meditation at least every morning – and in the evenings too, if you feel like doing so.

-After the first ten or twenty IST sessions, students have reached a level of competency in IST where they can pick up the phone and arrange to do IST with one of the other students outside the class.
-Students find that spending two or three hours swapping IST with a friend is a rewarding way of spending an evening.
+After the first ten or twenty IST sessions, you will have reached a level of competency in IST where you can arrange to do IST with one of the other students outside the class.
+Spending two or three hours swapping IST with a friend is a meaningful way of spending an evening.

-For anyone who wants to really get somewhere with the technique, waiting for their turn to be client every two weeks in class is simply not enough.
+If you want to really get somewhere with the technique, waiting for your turn to be client every two weeks in class is simply not enough.
 Both extra IST and daily meditation are essential for the serious seeker.

 Atlantean Secrets was written by Samuel Sagan as a teaching medium.
 Through story-telling the living knowledge of the tradition is imparted to the reader.
 The saga of Atlantean Secrets is more than a story to be read and enjoyed, it is a succession of spaces which are entered by the reader, facilitating a resonance with spiritual streams and beings.
 These are as relevant to modern people as they were to the Atlantean initiates.
 When reading about the White Eagle for example, many people feel the particular quality of presence related to this high angelic being.

-Atlantean Secrets is not a tale to believed or doubted, but a legend to be imbibed and enjoyed.
-There is a certain state of receptivity one enters to enjoy story-telling, through which the flavors and qualities of spiritual presences can pass through unfiltered by the rational mind.
+Atlantean Secrets is not a tale to be believed or doubted, but a legend to be imbibed and enjoyed.
+There is a certain state of receptivity one enters to enjoy story-telling, through which the qualities of spiritual presences can pass through unfiltered by the rational mind.

-On a practical note, eating a heavy meal directly before an IST session is to be avoided.
+In a residential IST course food is vegetarian.
+Not for any moral or philosophical reason, but for a more practical one.
+Eating meat has an incarnating, grounding effect.
+Conversely, diving into inner worlds and subtle experiences of consciousness is facilitated by a vegetarian diet.
+Besides this, eating a heavy meal directly before an IST session is best avoided.
 When the body of energy is engaged in metabolic processes it is difficult to maintain a high quality of connection.

 There is nothing to doubt, because there is nothing to believe.